CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     cp: cp stands for copy.
 This command is used to copy files or group of files or directory.
     touch: create files
 #### How can you look up what does a command do in Linux if you have no internet connection?
+    type help in bash to list all available basic commads sudo -h for apps to list applications related commands
 #### What does the following commands do: head, tail, more, less?
     head : head command is used to view the first lines of any text file
     tail: the tail command will display the last ten lines of a text file